Majdi-Aref/restaurant/README.md

 - A cloud-based platform that enables developers to build, deploy, and scale modern applications.
 - Heroku supports several programming languages, including Node.js, Ruby, Java, PHP, Python, Go, Scala, and Clojure.
 - Heroku allows developers to focus on code instead of infrastructure and is seamlessly integrated with GitHub.
-- I have deployed "Savour" on Heroku.
+- I have deployed 'Savour' on Heroku.

 ## 6. 4.
 Django & Python

 - Python is a high-level, general-purpose programming language.
 - Django is a free and open-source, Python-based web framework that follows the model template views, MTV, architectural pattern.
-- I utilized Django/Python to build most of my "Savour" project.
+- I utilized Django/Python to build most of my 'Savour' project.

 ## 6. 5.
 Bootstrap 5

 - Bootstrap free and open-source CSS framework directed at responsive, mobile-first front-end web development.
 - It contains HTML, CSS and optionally JavaScript-based design templates for typography, forms, buttons, navigation, and other interface components.
-- I utilized Bootstrap 5 to build "Savour" .html templates.
+- I utilized Bootstrap 5 to build 'Savour' HTML templates.

 ## 6. 6.
 HTML "HyperText Markup Language"

 - The standard markup language for documents designed to be displayed in a web browser.
 - It defines the meaning and structure of web content.
 - It makes a website accessible and provides the relevant structure for search engine optimization.
-- I utilized HTML To build part of the content of "Savour" .html templates.
+- I utilized HTML To build the content of 'Savour' HTML templates.

 ## 6. 7.
 CSS "Cascading Style Sheets"

 - A style sheet language used for styling the presentation of a document written in a markup language such as HTML or XML.
-- I utilized CSS to add some styling to "Savour" .html templates.
+- I utilized CSS to add some styling to 'Savour' HTML templates.

 ## 6. 8.
 JavaScript